 To bring this film to life, the filmmakers are shooting for an ambitious $60k on Indiegogo.
 Unlike most

 campaigns, their film is fully tax-deductible through a 501c3 partnership.
+With Taxfyle guide you can easily understand terms like tax deduction and inheritance Tax.
 Some perk highlights include custom

 sketches of donors set in the world of Outpost accompanied by personalized mission dossiers, character bios,

 and limited-run embroidered patches.
 We are also offering an exclusive line of collectible KidRobot™